Benjamin Netanyahu: LGBT rights

-Netanyahu supports equal rights for LGBT (lesbian, gay, bisexual, and transgender) persons.
+Netanyahu supports equal rights for LGBT persons.
 He said: "The struggle for every person to be recognized as equal before the law is a long struggle, and there is still a long way to go ...
 I am proud that Israel is among the most open countries in the world in relation to the LGBT community discourse."
 During an event held for the annual community rights day at the Knesset, Netanyahu said that he was "asked to come here in the middle of my busy schedule to say one thing to the male and female members of the LGBT community: We must be guided by the conviction that every person is created in the image of God."
-However, many of his coalition government's party members opposed same-sex marriage.
+However, some of his coalition government's party members opposed same-sex marriage.

 Ethiopian Jewish integration

 In 2015, after Ethiopian Jewish protests against police brutality, Netanyahu said: "We will bring a comprehensive plan to the government to assist you in every way.
 There is no room for racism and discrimination in our society, none ...
 We will turn racism into something contemptible and despicable."